Are you wondering “does my dog need a bed in his crate?”

 In addition to this, the crate should be away from drafts and heat sources.

 Young puppies get chilly quickly and might get sick.
-They can also overheat if you keep them under direct sunlight.
+However, they can also overheat easily if you leave them near fireplaces and radiators all night long.

 For the first few weeks, you should also keep the crate in your bedroom during the night.